-Notwithstanding the above, in In order to achieve adequate inspection of our recreational facilities, employees [not members of their immediate families], part time, seasonal, permanent part time, temporary and full time, that directly work for the City's Park and Recreation Department at a City owned or operated recreational facility, are entitled to use that facility where worked, at no cost, at a cost determined by the City Manager, subject to availability.
+Notwithstanding the above, in order to achieve adequate inspection of our recreational facilities, employees [not members of their immediate families], part time, seasonal, permanent part time, temporary and full time, that directly work for the City's Park and Recreation Department at a City owned or operated recreational facility, are entitled to use that facility where worked, at no cost, subject to availability.
 What constitutes a facility is in the sole discretion of the City Manager.